For many Ukrainians, life is split in two: Before and after the war. This is one family's story

 He picked up his son.
 Kateryna pinched her husband and clasped his hand, anything to reassure herself this wasn’t a dream.
 All three embraced, kissed, laughed.

-Kateryna had buried her mother, fled her hometown and passed through countless Russian checkpoints with her son, all while imagining the worst about her husband’s captivity.
-She knew the wounds would take years to heal, but in that moment, she let herself break into a smile.
+Kateryna had buried her mother, fled her hometown and passed through Russian checkpoints with her son, all while imagining the worst about her husband’s captivity.
+She knew the wounds would take years to heal, but in that moment, she broke into a smile.

 As Russia launched its war in Ukraine, the lives of millions of Ukrainians were irreversibly changed.
 Like the Dmytryks, they mark their lives in two periods: before and after Feb.
 24, 2022.
-Tens of thousands have laid their loved ones to rest, millions have been forced to flee their homes, and the entire country has been thrust into a long and exhausting war, with 26% of the territory under Russian occupation.
+Tens of thousands have laid loved ones to rest, millions have fled their homes, and the country has been thrust into an exhausting war.

-Even if peace is achieved, the war has shattered reality for generations to come.

 For Kateryna, her husband’s liberation brought a glimmer of light back to her family’s life.
 But she knows their experiences over the past two years will stay with them forever.